mahamed9911/bankapp/README.md

 # bankapp
-uses node and express
+uses node, exspress, mongoose and bootstrap

-asks the user to login or register can deposit money and withdraw
+this app alows the user to creat an account or login to an already existing one

+the users can deposit money into there account and withdraw aswell. they can also send money to other user by either using thier emails. the same could be done for bills